avantrec/soco-cli/README.md

 If you'd like to use SoCo-CLI as a high-level library in another Python program, it's simple to do so using its API capability.
 The goal is to provide the same added value, abtractions, and command structure as when using SoCo-CLI directly from the command line.
 Essentially, there is a single entry point that accepts exactly the same commands that would be used on the command line.

-Using the SoCo-CLI API means that the expense of loading soco-cli is incurred only once during the operation of your program.
+Using the SoCo-CLI API means that the expense of loading soco-cli is incurred only once during the operation of your program, and speaker discovery results are cached for efficiency.

 ### Importing the API